kalyanihitha/ulead/README.md

 - 100% Proof of Stake 3.0 Consensus protocol, allowing very low transaction fees and energy expenditure, and staking rewards to all participants in the network
 - Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 1.5M ULEAD
+- ULEAD is strongly associated with ULead eLearning platform.

 2.54B ulead was produced for swapping.
 2.54B were mined 1-200 blocks to bring the amount needed for the swap.